ztucker4/Hearing-the-Patterns-in-Time-Series-Data/README.txt

 This folder contains three python files (chartPatterns.py, stockPredictor.py, and stocksToAudio.py) as well as a few .csv files containing stock market data.
 To run these programs, you will need Python 2.7, with the following packages installed: glob, math, bisect, collections, csv, datetime, StringIO, pygame, music21, matplotlib Of these, only the last three are not included with a standard installation of python.
-They can all be installed using pip.

 chartPatterns.py